aiverify-foundation/moonshot/docs/user_guide/web_ui/running_benchmarks.md

     ![Select Cookbooks](./imgs/benchmark_3.png)

-    However, you can click *about* to find out more about the cookbook, which will contain more detailed information about the specific cookbook
+    However, you can click "About" to find out more about the cookbook, which will contain more detailed information about the specific cookbook

     ![Cookbook Details](./imgs/benchmark_3b.png)